bvschaik/julius/doc/RUNNING.md

 Instead, open `SierraLauncher.ini` and replace `Game1Exe=c3.exe` with the `Game1Exe=julius.exe`.

+Alternatively, you can check the `Disable right click to drag the map` option do disable right-click scrolling.

 ### Windows XP

 Julius still works on Windows XP, but the most recent version of SDL does not.
 To get it to work: